 BACKGROUND Conjunctivitis is a non-fatal disease affecting one or both eyes with irritation and discharge.
 In the US, conjunctivitis is most common to southern areas, especially in summer and fall, due to their warm climates.
 Two types of conjunctivitis exist: bacterial and viral.
 Bacterial conjunctivitis is the most common type found in day care centers.
 Viral conjunctivitis is mostly associated with the common cold.

-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Various agents.

 MODE OF TRANSMISSION Conjunctivitis can be contracted from direct contact with discharge from an infected person's eye or from the upper respiratory tract of those infected.
 It may also be contracted from fingers, clothing, or shared eye makeup that is contaminated.

-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Bacterial - Discharge from one or both eyes, red or pink conjunctiva (the white area of the eyeball), and red eyelids and pain in one or both eyes.
 Viral - Watery discharge from one or both eyes, pink conjunctiva, and red eyelids and pain in one or both eyes.

 INCUBATION PERIOD Typically 24 to 72 hours.

 CONTAGIOUS PERIOD While the infection is active; anywhere from 2 days to 2-3 weeks.

 EXCLUSION Until treatment has been in effect for at least 24 hours and child can participate in daily activities (bacterial conjunctivitis only).

 None for viral conjunctivitis.

-PREVENTION / CONTROL MEASUR ES

 Proper personal hygiene and proper medical treatment of eyes.

 Keeping eyes clean and free of discharge.

 Proper handwashing procedures before and after cleaning the eyes.

-POSSIBLE COMPLICATIONS None.

-SPECIAL WARNINGS None.

-VACCINE AVAILABILITY None.

-VACCINE AVAILABILITY None.
-Contact Alabama Department of Public Health, or physician with any related questions